I Put My Grandma’s Smartest Towel Trick to the Test, and It Was Brilliant

 My Grandma’s Laundry Trick to Get Towels Soft and Clean

-Start by putting your used towels in the washer, being careful not to cram them in.
-Do not put any detergent, and instead add one cup of white vinegar to the detergent compartment.
-Place your washer setting on “warm” or “hot,” depending on if they are colored towels (warm) or white ones (hot).
-Then allow the towels to go through one complete cycle.
+Start by putting your towels in the washer, being careful not to cram them in.
+Instead of detergent, add one cup of white vinegar to the detergent compartment.
+Place your washer setting on “warm” or “hot” depending on if they are colored towels (warm) or white ones (hot).
+Allow the towels to go through one complete cycle.
+Once your towels are through their first wash, you’ll wash them again.
+This time, sprinkle one cup of baking soda directly into the washer before you shut the lid.

 How Often to Wash Towels with Vinegar to Keep Them Fluffy